Ma Ding

 Ma Ding (born 24 April 1957) is a Chinese obstetrician and gynecologist who is director of Department of Obstetrics and Gynecology, Tongji Medical College of HUST, and an academician of the Chinese Academy of Engineering.

 Biography

 Ma was born into a medical family in Kunming, Yunnan, on 24 April 1957.
 He has five siblings.
-He earned a bachelor's degree in 1982, a master's degree in 1986, and a doctor's degree in 1990, all from Tongji Medical College of HUST.
-He carried out postdoctoral research at the University of Texas in March 1992 and was assistant professor at the university from January 1995 to November 1997.
+He earned a Bachelor's degree in 1982, a Master's in 1986, and a PhD in 1990, all from Tongji Medical College of HUST.
+He carried out postdoctoral research at the University of Texas in March 1992 and was an assistant professor at the university from January 1995 to November 1997.

-Ma returned to China in November 1997 and became director of Department of Obstetrics and Gynecology, Tongji Medical College of HUST.
+Ma returned to China in November 1997 and became director of the Department of Obstetrics and Gynecology, Tongji Medical College of HUST.